 The Office of Sponsored Programs Administration (SPA) supports the school's mission by serving as a central resource for the research community through the provision of expertise and leadership in obtaining and managing research funds.
 It acts as the institutional representative of the President and Fellows of Harvard College for the administration of sponsored projects for the school.
 SPA is comprised of research administrators that work in partnership with faculty to review and submit proposals for funding and to ensure that proposals and then awards conform and are managed according to sponsor guidelines and University policies.

-The Senior Sponsored Research Administrator (SSRA) will support innovative research at the world's leading public health research institution where areas of research are focused across nine academic departments which include Biostatistics, Environmental Health, Epidemiology, Molecular Metabolism, Global Health & Population, Health Policy & Management, Immunology & Infectious Disease, Nutrition and Social Behavioral Sciences.
-The SSRA is assigned departments and faculty/researchers (P.I.s) with the administration of pre-award, as well as some awards management tasks with a focus on compliance and customer support.
+The Senior Grants and Contracts Manager will support innovative research at the world's leading public health research institution.
+Areas of research are focused across nine academic departments which include Biostatistics, Environmental Health, Epidemiology, Molecular Metabolism, Global Health & Population, Health Policy & Management, Immunology & Infectious Disease, Nutrition and Social Behavioral Sciences.
+The Senior Grants & Contracts Manager may work primarily with one academic department, but will also have an opportunity to be exposed to research happening across the school.

 Performs other duties as assigned

 Minimal post-award responsibilities may be required.
 This is a pre-award focused role.